ibonkonesa/device-monitor-daemon/README.md

 # Device Monitor Daemon
 PHP script that scans local network devices and saves them on Firebase Realtime Database

+New devices are registered and you can set a timeout to delete old devices.
+Device can also be marked as "persistent" in order to not be deleted

-You can also see one POC about how to use this data here: https://github.com/ibonkonesa/device-monitor-client
+There is a POC about how to use generated data : https://github.com/ibonkonesa/device-monitor-client

 ## Installation